Business Meeting

 Learn the fundamentals of administrative law, public sector economics, and public human resources management.

 Students must first take PADM 6000 before they take any other PADM course.
-Courses are online and face-to-face and are full semester in length.
+Courses are online and are full semester in length.

 Select Two of the Following